imaaduddin/Big-O/README.md

-Notes about Big O Notation
+Notes about Big O Notation from a freeCodeCamp YouTube Video.